LCIRAH is currently working on the following programmes:

 Cross-university, interdisciplinary food systems training to improve food security and environmental outcomes.

-IFSTAL is an interactive training programme designed to improve post-graduate level knowledge and understanding of the food system.
-With core funding from the Higher Education Funding Council for England (HEFCE), it brings together expertise and experience of faculty and students from five leading higher education partners.
+IFSTAL is an interactive educational programme designed to improve knowledge and understanding of the food system.
+It brings together expertise and experience of faculty and students from seven higher education partners, namely Oxford University (lead), Reading University, Warwick University, Royal Veterinary College, London City University, London School of Hygiene and Tropical Medicine, and School of Oriental and African Studies.

 IFSTAL addresses the urgent lack of a workforce skilled in food systems thinking.
 It adopts a range of teaching methods and a virtual learning environment to link students with the complementary skills of the collaborating institutions.
 In addition, a comprehensive research placement and internship programme is being developed, strengthening links with potential employers and improving workplace skills.
 Through IFSTAL, students will be equipped with the knowledge, skills and opportunities needed for them to be more effective in the workplace.
 This will allow them to address the systemic failings in food systems which have resulted in the current challenges we're facing, such as one billion people being hungry, two billion lacking sufficient nutrients, and over two billion overweight or obese, as well as strain and damage to the ecosystem.